gqmaguirejr/Canvas-tools/README.md

 (b) the student not answering any questions but just collecting questions and their answers, then doing a submission with all the correct answers.

 For some of the questions the second behavior is very hard.
 For example, one question had 5 random questions selected out of 70 questions - so there are very large number of possible combination of quiz questions!

+This program was refactored by Johan Berg to use canvas_api.py.

 ### Example